 - That the smartphone can be confiscated for poor behavior

-- That the phone be checked in at meal times and before bedtime
+- That the phone be checked into a central location at mealtimes and before bedtime

-A recent study found that children aren’t getting enough sleep due to smartphone use.
+Students aren’t getting enough sleep due to smartphone use.
 The light from phone screens interferes with melatonin production and the sleep-wake cycle.
-Kids also text throughout the night leading to interrupted sleep.
+They also text throughout the night, leading to interrupted sleep.
 This is affecting health, behavior, and school performance.

 There are apps out there that offer a second level of security and many even allow to pick and choose which apps and data require additional protection.
 Also known as vault apps, the majority can erase protected data after a number of unsuccessful login attempts if you take regular backups.

 Consider using a password manager to store more difficult-to-remember passwords all in one place.

 9. Consider using a VPN